fbraza/fbraza.github.io/source/_posts/advanced-array-algorithms.md

 ### Problems with dynamic windows

 At Sunrise, I built an algorithm to measure hypoxic burden.
-The idea ws the follwoing.
-The code was scanning the the SpO2 values.
-We used a dymanic windows:
+The idea was to scan the SpO2 values.
+For that we used a dymanic windows:

 - When SpO2 drops below a threshold (e.g., 90%)
 - Next, we keep it open as long as levels stay low
 - Then we close it only when oxygen recovers and stabilizes.
 - Finally we calculate severity (area under the curve) before resetting the window.

-Knowing how to play with dynamic sliding window is very convenient and is applied in many other situations:
+Knowing how to play with dynamic sliding window is very convenient and can be applied to many other situations:

 - You need to fin enriched regions in ChIP-seq or ATAC-seq data?
 Slide a window, but adjust its size based on local signal-to-noise.
 - You are detecting bursts of activity?
 Expand the window while traffic is high for analysis and contract it when it the traffic descrease.